cloudvoice/cloudvoiceframework/README.rst

-Plivo Framework
+CloudVoice Framework
 -----

 Description
 ~~~~~~~~~~~

-Plivo Framework is an open source telephony application prototyping framework you can use to create
+CloudVoice Framework is an open source telephony application prototyping framework you can use to create
 a wide variety of applications(IVRs, Billing System, Voicemail, Click to Call etc)
 in a simple and extensible manner, using any web language you know.